kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 <a name="deploy"></a>
 ## Deploy (Hands-on)

 Customer Order Services application uses DB2 as its database.
 To deploy it to Liberty, a separate instance of the database is already pre-configured in the OpenShift cluster you are using.
-The database is exposed within the cluster using a _Service_ and the application references database using the address of the _Service_.
+The database is exposed within the cluster using a _Service_, and the application references this database using the address of the _Service_.

 1. Deploy the application using the `-k`, or `kustomize` option of Openshift CLI now and we will explain how the deployment works in a later section.
    - Preview what will be deployed: